 Choose 5KPlayer if: You want a free all-in-one tool that includes downloading, streaming, and playback in one package.

-QuickTime is fine for screen recording and basic trimming, but for actual video playback, any of the five players above is vastly superior.
+QuickTime is fine for screen recording and basic trimming, but for actual video playback, any of the six players above is vastly superior.

 Will these players slow down my Mac?